4minitz/4minitz/doc/admin/adminguide.md

 ### Prerequisites
 1. Install current version of node.js
-   Make sure, node is in the PATH.
+   Make sure, node & npm is in the PATH.

+1. Install current version of mongodb
+   Make sure, mongod is in the PATH.

 1. Install current version of meteor: